dionisiou27/truthshield-api/README.md

 ## 🚀 What We're Building

+**Personality-Driven AI for Strategic Information Defense**

 TruthShield creates AI characters that:

-- 🎭 **Detect misinformation** about brands and influencers in real-time
-- 😄 **Respond with humor-based fact-checking** in German & English 🇩🇪🇬🇧
+- 🧠 **Use behavioral science** proven to reduce false beliefs by 20% (peer-reviewed)
+- 🎭 **Deploy personality-based intervention** through our Character Intelligence Framework
+- 😄 **Apply inoculation theory** making audiences resistant to future misinformation
-- 🛡️ **Protect democratic voices** from coordinated hate campaigns
+- 🛡️ **Build cognitive infrastructure** for democratic resilience
-- 🎪 **Make fact-checking entertaining**, not preachy
+- 🎪 **Transform fact-checking** from boring corrections to engaging entertainment

 ### The Digital Charlie Chaplin Approach
 Just as Charlie Chaplin defeated fascism through humor in "The Great Dictator," TruthShield uses AI characters to make misinformation look ridiculous rather than fighting it directly.
+Now backed by scientific research showing 20% belief reduction with lasting effects.

 ## 🏗️ Architecture